Quafadas/facadey/readme.md

 YMMV.

+## Is it reliable?

+The process does seem to work, but some (non-trivial) percentage of the time, the AI seems to struggle getting the typescript right.
+Once it get the typescript right, quite often it seems to be able to follow it through in scalaJS.

 ## Cost

 I spent 1.29 USD (1 dollar) on openAI's API on hamster wheel of getting this to work.